OCLC glossary

 See ARN.

-Number assigned by OCLC to authorize use of OCLC services in Connexion Client and Browser, used in conjunction with a password.
+Number assigned by OCLC to authorize use of OCLC services in Connexion client, used in conjunction with a password.

 An access point, representing an entity, formulated according to a specified standard.